chhzh123/Krill/README.md

 To compile with g++ using Cilk Plus, define the environment variable `CILK`.
 To compile with icpc, define the environment variable `MKLROOT` and make sure CILK is not defined.
 To compile with OpenMP, define the environment variable `OPENMP` and make sure CILK and MKLROOT are not defined.
 To output the debugging message, define `DEBUG` variable.

-Notice the system has not been thoroughly tested in other compiler settings except for Intel icpc.
-Please commit a issue if some bugs you have found.

 ## Execution

 To execute the compiled program, you can run the following commands (suppose the program named `concurrent`):